- Academic Regulations

 Dual Baccalaureate

-At the undergraduate level, a student must take the equivalent of a full year of study beyond the first baccalaureate degree to earn the second degree.
-Eligible students are those in good standing.
-In order to pursue a dual degree, the student must officially declare with the Registrar's office by the end of sophomore year in consultation with their assigned academic advisor.
-To be awarded two baccalaureate degrees, the student must satisfy the program requirements for both degrees and complete 30 credit hours beyond the first degree for a minimum total of 150 credits.
+At the undergraduate level, students must take the equivalent of a full year of study beyond the first baccalaureate degree to earn the second degree.
+Eligible students are those students in good standing.
+In order to pursue a dual degree, the student must officially declare with the Registrar's office by the end of his/her sophomore year in consultation with his/her assigned academic advisor.
+To be awarded two baccalaureate degrees, the student must satisfy the program requirements for both degrees and complete 30 credit hours beyond the first degree for a minimum total of 152 credits.

 Limitation Period for Degree Candidates

-Degree requirements are designed to be completed within four years.
-Additional time, up to 10 years from the date of matriculation, may be granted upon formal request to the Provost.
-A student who has been withdrawn for up to five years may reenter the University by submitting a request to the Registrar.
-A student readmitted under these circumstances will follow the requirements in place at the time of their initial matriculation.
-A student who has been withdrawn for more than five years is considered a “former student”.
-A former student must reapply to the University through the Admission Office, and will be required to fulfill all course, distribution, and quality requirements as stated in the catalog in effect at the time of their reentry.
+Degree requirements are normally to be completed within four years, although students may take up to five years.
+Additional time, up to 10 years from the date of matriculation, may be granted upon formal request to the Director of Undergraduate Advising.
+Students who have been withdrawn for more than two consecutive regular terms are designated as former students.
+Former students must reapply through the Admission Office and must meet all course, distribution, and quality requirements in effect at the time of reentry.

 Leave of Absence